Chapter 23

 “Sure,” she muttered, expression contradicting word.
 “Any time.”

 I hung up, looked at Wilbur.
 “Well?”
-I said, returning his babel.
+I said, returning his Babel.
 “Is that supposed to help?”

 “Yes, I believe it does,” said Wilbur.
 “As far as Dianne’s concerned, Ernest has had a moustache for years, and yet we in this room believe otherwise.”